Ram Chandra Singh Pradhan: Early life and education

 Ram Chandra Pradhan was born in Bhagwati Prasad Singh's house on 10 November 1967 in the Gram Sabha Dhanewa of District Lucknow.
 His father was a farmer by profession.
-He completed his primary education from the village government school.
-After that he enrolled in the Lucknow University in order to complete his graduation in Bachelor's of arts.
+He completed his primary education at the village government school.
+After that, he enrolled in Lucknow University to complete his graduation in Bachelor of Arts.
 Due to his early interest in politics, he entered into student politics and contested the election of General Secretary in 1986 and won by a large margin of votes.

 After student life, he made his full debut in active politics, and from 1999 to 2003, was the district president of Bahujan Samaj Party from Lucknow district.

-Also, he remained the mandal coordinator of Bahujan Samaj Party from 2003 to 2012, and in charge of Bundelkhand from 2003 to 2008.
-Had been a member of legislative council of Bahujan Samaj Party from May 2009 to April 2015.
-And also, had been the chairman of PCF from 2009 to 2012.
+He was the mandal coordinator of Bahujan Samaj Party from 2003 to 2012, and was in charge of Bundelkhand from 2003 to 2008.
+Also, he has been the chairman of PCF from 2009 to 2012.